 Csikszentmihalyi describes flow as the state where people are so intensely involved in an activity that nothing else seems to matter.
 The experience itself is so enjoyable that people will do it even at great personal cost.

 Because of my professional sport background, I instantly understood this concept.
 As players, we were experiencing flow before it was called flow.
 In the sports context, we more commonly refer to it as playing in the zone.

 People have their best chance to play their best game when their mind is in this Flow/Zone.
 This is where thinking turns into reacting, and conscious thinking is engulfed by unconscious action.
-In 2017, I believe that successful leaders intuitively focus on 2 key areas to help increase personal & cultural performance: preparing our people to enter the flow-state more quickly, and protecting our people’s flow.
+In 2017, I believe that successful leaders intuitively focus on two key areas to help increase personal & cultural performance: preparing our people to enter the flow-state more quickly, and protecting their flow.
 Coaches in the world of sport have worked to increase this state of mind in their athletes for many years.
 We are now challenging people to understand and increase flow within their business, relationship, and whole-life arenas.